DarkDimius/tutorial/README.md

 We will be using a two-project configuration that consists of `scrutinee`, a project under inspection, and `explorer`, a scala.meta-based tool that loads semantic information from TASTY.

 To enable AST persistence, it is necessary to reference the `"org.scalameta" %% "scalahost" % "..."` compiler plugin.
 To read TASTY into scala.meta trees, it is necessary to reference that compiler plugin as a library in order to gain access to a TASTY-based semantic context.

+### To be continued

+I need to fix some compiler crashes in order to finish the guide.
+Will do that a bit later, stay tuned!